 HIGH SECURITY, LOW PRICE:Surfshark’s versatile split tunneling features, security suite, and unblocking power make it a great all-rounder that doesn’t break the bank.
-No logs, unlimited connections, and a 30-day money back guarantee.
+No logs, unlimited connections, and includes a 30-day money-back guarantee.

-ExpressVPN provides access to over 3,000 servers in 94 countries.
+The provider offers access to over 3,000 servers in 94+ countries.
 It also works with and streams HD video content from all of the major streaming services, including Netflix, Hulu, and others.
 Its suite of security features includes 256-bit AES encryption, DNS and IPv6 leak protection, and perfect forward secrecy.
 Its kill switch will prevent you from browsing the web without the VPN’s protection in case of a sudden loss of connection to ExpressVPN.
 This provider doesn’t log any identifying information and accepts payments in Bitcoin for anonymous registration.

 ExpressVPN apps are available for all of the major platforms including Windows, macOS, iOS, and Amazon Fire TV; manual configuration is needed for Linux and supported routers.
 You can protect up to five devices at once with a single subscription.

 - Incredible speeds

 - No split tunneling support for macOS 11 or iOS

 GREAT FOR STREAMING:ExpressVPN gives you a variety of split tunneling options to choose from including at the router level.
 Its fast speeds and unblocking force are great for streaming and don’t compromise on security either.
 Try before you buy with its 30-day money-back guarantee.